banan1988/10x-smart-budget-ai/README.md

 The use of Supabase for the backend and a well-defined API structure in Astro allows for seamless communication between the client and any AI services.

+### AI Features

+- **Automatic Transaction Categorization**: Transactions are automatically categorized using AI based on their descriptions.
+See [AI Categorization Documentation](./docs/ai-categorization.md) for more details.
+- **Smart Financial Insights**: AI-generated summaries of spending patterns and trends.

 ## Getting Started Locally

 To get a local copy up and running, follow these simple steps.